0xGabi/aragon-1/README.md

 Next Feature:

-- `Deactivate`, stop emit event data and don't send notification .
+- `Deactivate`, It's a feature to remove connection from an event and don't send notification.
 - Add _**zapier service**_.
 - Add _**twilio service**_.